piepdx/pie-cookbook/notes/outline.md

 				97. The emotional ebb and flow of a stressful startup accelerator
 				98. Curriculum
 					105. More independent study than classroom
+						106. Founders are extremely creative and driven, but they  are also intently focused on the immediate problem at hand.
+To them, nothing else matters but the problem they are working on right now today.
+Which, of course, tends to differ from startup to startup.
+And while those startups may _eventually_ all experience the same problem, they will not intuit that the problem exists until they encounter it.
+Therefore, it is our opinion that it is  nearly impossible to teach at scale in a classroom environment on an ongoing basis.
+						107. However, do be on the lookout for opportunities where every startup is experiencing the same exact problem at the same exact time.
+Take advantage of those opportunities.
+But take advantage of them ad hoc, and on the fly.
+						108. Some examples of these struggles that impact all founders simultaneously are learning how to meet, roughing out financial projections, pricing their product, and pitching.
 					105. Product
 					106. Projections
 					107. Pitch